 For pet dogs and cats between the ages of 3 months to 5 years.

 By appointment only.
-Please expect a wait time of several weeks.
+Please expect a wait time.

 Includes exam, surgery, post-surgery medication, and microchip (if needed).